Dental Hygiene in Community Settings: Collaborative Dental Hygiene Practice

 Collaborative Agreement Template and Tutorial

-How to navigate the video tutorial: (17 minutes)
+How to navigate the voice-over PowerPoint tutorial: (17 minutes)

 * The video auto-advances.